Skip to main content

 So let’s dive in right away:

 1. Avoid copy-pasting/plagiarizing code from websites: However, it is entirely normal to search for any problem on Stack Overflow, if you get stuck somewhere.
 Similarly, it is also reasonable to copy code when you are learning.
-But a blindly copy-pasting snippet of codes from a website is a bad practice.
+But blindly copying and pasting snippet of codes from a website is a bad practice.

 It hinders you from realizing your full potential.
 It is very enticing to take a shortcut, but it would hurt you in the long run.
 You would become so reliant on online help that you won’t be able to stand on your feet as a programmer.
 Similarly, you may not find the exact code in the first place.